 Here are some of the most popular supplements used for IBS:

 Probiotics are an important part of a healthy digestive tract.
 But did you know there are hundreds of different kinds of probiotics, and you may or may not need them?
+Which ones do you need?
+How much do you need?
 Without properly assessing the environment of your digestive tract, you cannot know.

 Fiber (sold under many brand names, including Citrucel, Metamucil, Benefiber, Acacia, etc.) is another commonly written about treatment for IBS.
+Do you need more fiber?
+Do you need a different kind of fiber?
+Do you need less fiber?
+It can be very difficult to figure this out on your own.
 Sometimes getting more fiber is important, and adding fiber might help to ease your symptoms a little.
+Sometimes a lot.
 But it may also make your symptoms worse.

 Supplements and their Quality

+There are hundreds of other supplements on the market.
+These include vitamins, botanical medicine, amino acids, minerals, co-factors, and the list goes on and on.
+Any one of them may or may not be something that you need.
+That varies from person to person, even within the IBS world.
 Not only do you need to know what, if anything, to take, you need to know how much to take, how long to take it, and you want a product that is of very high quality.
-Why?

 There is a massive difference in the benefits that you’ll receive when the proper product is taken, at the proper time, in the proper way, and when it’s of the highest quality.
 And if the supplements or quality that our patients need are not available on the market, we have them made for you.
 This is another reason we are so successful at treating IBS.

 If you want to truly rid yourself of IBS and find out what is really causing your problem, come to the IBS Treatment Center.
 It’s what we do!